samuelmholley1/gather-kitchen-nutrition-labels/SUB_RECIPE_LOGIC.md

 **The app knows it's a sub-recipe when:**
 1. ✅ Line matches the pattern: `[qty] [unit] [name] (ingredients)`
-2. ✅ Parentheses contain **comma-separated list** of ingredients
+2. ✅ Parentheses content is analyzed and contains **ingredient-like items**
+   - Has numbers/units: `1 tomato`, `2 cups basil`
+   - Has food nouns without descriptors: `carrots`, `onions`, `garlic`
+3. ✅ Descriptor count doesn't exceed ingredient count

 **Otherwise, parentheses are treated as:**
 - Notes/descriptions that get removed during USDA search
 - Regular text that doesn't create a sub-recipe

-**Single-word parentheses like `(peddled)` are:**
+**Descriptive parentheses like `(boneless, skinless breast)` are:**
-- Ignored by the sub-recipe detector (no comma = not a list)
+- Analyzed and recognized as descriptors (not ingredients)
+- NOT created as sub-recipes ✅
 - Removed during USDA search cleaning
 - Just descriptive text that doesn't affect the nutrition calculation

+**Real food names like `(carrots, celery, onions)` are:**
+- Analyzed and recognized as food ingredients
+- Created as sub-recipes ✅
+- Each ingredient gets USDA matching
+- Proper nutrition calculation with scaling

-This design ensures that **only actual sub-recipes with multiple ingredients** create separate entries in the database, while simple notes and descriptions are handled gracefully without creating unnecessary complexity.
+This design ensures that **only actual sub-recipes with multiple ingredients** create separate entries in the database, while descriptive attributes like "boneless, skinless breast" are handled gracefully as regular ingredients without creating unnecessary complexity.